ChrisKnapp/keynote-nf-docu/README.md

 ## KeyNote NF

-Tabbed notebook with RichText editor, multi-level notes and strong encryption.
+Tabbed notebook with RichText editor, multi-level notes and templates for software(hardware) professional tech doc.

 ### Copyright and license